RmMsr/k8s-rock64/readme.md

 ## Current state

-The scripts in this repo allow automated bootstraping of a single node k8s.
+The scripts in this repo allow automated bootstrapping of a single master k8s.
 We use [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/) to manage the cluster.
 The setup roughly follows the [independent k8s setup instructions](https://kubernetes.io/docs/setup/independent/).

 ## What's next?

-* Joining more nodes to the cluster
 * Adding additional storage
+* High availability with more than one master and etcd

 # Setup